 Bit Description 31:27 Reserved: MBZ 26:19 Reserved for Slot Time: Programmed for UMA to allow for improved CPU performance.
 18 Overlay Pipe Select: Changing this bit causes the display to take VBLANK events from both pipes (in the proper order) to complete the change.
+An untrusted overlay can be enabled on a trusted pipe, the Z-order will place all trusted planes above the overlay in Z-order.
 Alviso/Grantsdale-G Errata GRG04 : This bit may not be toggled when BOTH pipes are enabled unless the Overlay Enable bit in the Overlay Command Register is cleared to '0'.
 See further description under Overlay Enable bit.
 0 = Overlay is assigned to display pipe A 1 = Overlay is assigned to display pipe B 17 Reserved: MBZ 16 Overlay Secondary Gamma Enable (GAMMA2_ENBL): The secondary gamma refers to the gamma RAM in the graphics pipe that overlay is associated with.
 This field provides independent control of the secondary gamma logic for overlay pixels.
 When this bit is in use, software MUST make sure that its correspondence compatibility bit (bit 26 of register PIPEACONF at 70008h) is set to zero all the time.
 0 = Overlay pixel data bypasses secondary gamma correction logic (default).
 1 = Overlay pixel data is gamma corrected by the secondary correction logic.
 15:6 Reserved: MBZ 5 YUV2RGB Conversion Mode (CSC_MODE): This bit sets the color space conversion mode for the overlay plane.
 When bit 4 (CSC_BYPASS) is set, this bit is ignored in the CSC logic since it is in bypass mode.
 0 = ITU-R Recommendation BT.601 1 = ITU-R Recommendation BT.709 4 YUV2RGB Conversion Bypass (CSC_BYPASS) : This bit sets the overlay data path to bypass the YUV-to-RGB conversion logic.
 This bit should only be set when the overlay data is output to compliant external TV encoders in overlay native YUV444 format.
 The color adjustment controls, programmed through brightness, contrast and saturation registers, are still active .
 In CSC_BYPASS mode, software should also program the overlay gamma to a linear ramp, which is the gamma default values.
 The output YUV data from Overlay contains 10-bit unsigned Y value (possibly in the full 0-255 range) and 10-bit UV data in excess-512 format.
 The exact values depend on the mode of the Overlay Color Control Output.
 Converting to YCrCb (range readjustment) for 656 TV out is handled separately by the TV Out control logic.
-0 = Enable the YUV to RGB Color Space Conversion Logic (default) 1 = Bypass (Disable) the YUV to RGB Color Space Conversion Logic
+TV Out is available in [DevCL] 0 = Enable the YUV to RGB Color Space Conversion Logic (default) 1 = Bypass (Disable) the YUV to RGB Color Space Conversion Logic